German Translations of Russian Poetry in the GDR and Elsewhere: A Comparative Study

 Publikationen (u. a.:): „Filosofiya bez umozreniya: kantovskij otvet Enesidemu“, in: Istoriko-filosofskij ezhegodnik 2016, Moskau 2016, S. 118‒144; „Svoboda i prinuzhdenie: kantovskoe obosnovanie ponyatiya prava“, in: Vestnik RGGU 132 (2014), Heft 10, S. 17‒25; „Sposobnost' suzhdeniya i ee svyaz' s politicheskoj otvetstvennost'yu“, in: Hannah Arendt, Otvetstvennost'i suzhdenie, Moskau 2013, S. 7‒24.

-Modern understanding of translation as a sort of mediation between cultures is coeval with nation-state politics.
-The Soviet Union, however, never conceived of itself as a nation-state, which led to interesting peculiarities in the theory and practice of literary translation.
+Modern understanding of translation as mediation between cultures is coeval with nation-state politics.
+The Soviet Union, however, never conceived of itself as a nation-state, which led to interesting peculiarities in the practice of literary translation.